Will Single-page Applications Take Over eCommerce?

 You shouldn’t have to sacrifice the shopping experience in order to make your mobile website pages load faster.
 Here’s our take on the pros and cons of using a single-page application, and steps you can take to improve SPA performance.

 Want to learn if your eCommerce website is loading fast enough to meet shopper expectations?
-Find out with a free website performance evaluation today.
+Find out with a free Site Performance Snapshot Report today!

 What are single-page applications?